 Most Powerful Images Came from Social Media

-Photographs of six fatally attacking dogs in 2015.
+Photographs of six fatally attacking dogs in 2015 obtained from multiple sources.

 Of all dog bite fatalities with identification photographs, 44% (7) were captured by news media, 38% (6) were supplied by animal control or sheriff's departments and 44% (7) were located on social media pages of the dog's owner or family members.
 Four attacks also had images in two categories.
 The most powerful images came from social media and included a mother calling her pit bull a "Big Baby," a victim and her pit bull and a pit bull dubbed "The beast" doing bite work.